bxlab/cmdb-quantbio/assignments/lab/scRNA-seq/assignment/index.md

 Label your figure appropriately and save it to a file.
 You will be uploading it with the assignment.<br><br>

-### Exercise 2: Indentifying cluster marker genes
+### Exercise 2: Identifying cluster marker genes

 Now that you've identified clusters in your data, ideally you'd like to be able to determine what cell types those clusters correspond to.
 The first step to doing that is to identify the "marker genes" that seem to define each cluster: which genes are specifically upregulated in each cluster, relative to the other clusters.
-In this exercise, you'll be identifying each clusters marker genes.<br><br>
+In this exercise, you'll be identifying each cluster's marker genes.<br><br>

 #### **Step 2.1**: Ranking genes in each cluster